 Each object knows its own attributes, but not the attributes of other objects.

-Ideally, objects are not allowed to directly modify or access each other's fields except through method calls.
+Ideally, objects are not allowed to directly modify or access each other's variables except through method calls.
 The implementation details should be hidden within the objects themselves.
 Information hiding is crucial to good software engineering.

 A new class of objects can be programmed quickly and conveniently by inheritance, that is, extending existing classes.
-The new class created in this way will have the fields and methods of an existing class, possibly customizing them and adding unique ones of its own.
+The new class created in this way will have the variables and methods of an existing class, possibly customizing them and adding unique ones of its own.

 In our car analogy, a convertible car of a model can be an modification of the model so that the roof can be raised or lowered, but the other parts are the same.
 So the blueprint of the convertible is an extension of the more general blueprint of that model.